Disability Courses in Perth: A Complete Overview

 The CHC33015 Certificate III in Individual Support program is aimed at students who want to work in the Support Services for People with Disabilities.
 Certificate III in Disability provides factual, technical, procedural, and theoretical knowledge to provide person-centred support.

 Certificate III in Individual Support has a total number of 13 units where 7 core units and 6 elective units.

 Certificate III in Individual Support (Disability) includes topics to:

-- Provide individualised support and facilitate independence and well-being.
+- Provide individualized support and facilitate independence and well-being.

 - Communicate and devotedly work in health/community services.

-- Recognise healthy body systems and contribute to meeting personal support needs.
+- Recognize healthy body systems and contribute to meeting personal support needs.

 - Practices direct client care to diverse people under legal and ethical considerations.

 - Work on infection prevention and control procedures